DBHunter95/Capstone-Expense-Sharing/README.md

 ### Testing

 A unittest can be run using the test_app.py file.
-This test can be performed locally, to run the tests adjust the database URL in "models.py" to a empty local database and uncomment the "db_drop_and_create_all()" line in the setup_db function. then you can run the test using "python test_app.py" in the command line.
+This test can be performed locally, to run the tests adjust the database URL in "models.py" to an empty local database and uncomment the "db_drop_and_create_all()" line in the setup_db function.
+Then you can run the test using "python test_app.py" in the command line.